Gencyigb/os-project-journal/week2.md

 ## Reflection

-Week 2 established the strategic direction for the project by defining security objectives, identifying threats, selecting performance tools, and outlining the testing methodology.
-This planning ensured that later configuration and evaluation tasks were systematic, justified, and aligned with the learning outcomes.
-The threat model and performance approach provided the structure needed for rigorous analysis in the following weeks.
+Week 2 established the strategic direction for the project by defining security objectives, identifying realistic threat scenarios, selecting appropriate performance tools, and outlining a structured testing methodology.
+This planning phase ensured that later configuration, monitoring, and evaluation tasks were systematic, justified, and aligned with the module learning outcomes rather than ad hoc experimentation.

+Developing a threat model at this stage helped prioritise security controls and informed decisions around access management, service exposure, and update policies in later weeks.
+Similarly, defining the performance evaluation approach early improved the consistency and comparability of results gathered during testing.
+Overall, this week highlighted the importance of upfront planning in producing rigorous, defensible system analysis.